cerico/musil/pages/posts/2017-09-11---introducing-web-components/index.md

 ### Spoilers

-1. Create Basic HTMLElement files
+1. Output content to page on click
 2. Update routes object to use components
 3. Inject Component into the DOM
 4. Add a function
+5. Displaying State
-5. Next Steps
+6. Next Steps

 ### 1. Create Basic HTMLElement files